How Are Parental Rights And Responsibilities Decided In Ohio?

 In all cases involving minor children, the court orders a schedule for visitation and parenting time.
 The main consideration will be what is in the best interest of the children, however many factors are considered.
 Each county in Ohio has a standard order of visitation or parenting time.
 These standard orders can be changed to meet the needs of individual children.
 Each case involving visitation is fact-specific.
 It is essential that you meet with a family law attorney immediately to address your concerns, protect your rights and guide you through the complicated process of trying to obtain the level of visitation you want.

 Ohio law requires that child support must be determined by a procedure outlined in the Ohio Revised Code and a basic support schedule must be used to determine the appropriate amount of child support.
 This schedule is based on the average cost of raising children in households across a wide range of incomes.
 Child support is based on the number of children and the combined gross income of the parents.

 To calculate the appropriate amount of child support, the court combines the incomes of both parents.
 The costs of medical insurance and necessary child care are added.
 This total is divided according to the percentage of each parent’s income into the total combined income.
 The court can decide, in certain circumstances, to deviate from the basic support schedule when it would be inequitable to apply for the basic support.
 The court will also issue orders for the medical needs of the children, including insurance.
 Child support must be paid to the Child Support Enforcement Agency and is usually deducted from the responsible parent’s paycheck by the employer.

 Contact A Child Custody Attorney At Dungan & LeFevre

-Our family law attorneys Michael Jurek and Jack Hemm have decades of experience in resolving child custody issues for parents and other family members throughout the Miami Valley.
+Our family law attorney Jack Hemm has decades of experience in resolving child custody issues for parents and other family members throughout the Miami Valley.
 With offices in Troy, we represent clients statewide.
 To set up a consultation regarding your goals and concerns, please call 937-770-6225 or contact us by email.
 We can help.